Listed below are topics to assist you in planning your special event on city property. Each topic area includes:

 The following areas may also be applicable:

-If you wish to hold a parade on a street, you need to contact the Toronto Police Service and submit an application to obtain a permit.
+If you wish to hold a parade on a street, you need to contact the Toronto Police Service and submit a notice.

 Toronto Police Service